 Fibro Fog Support

-Living with chronic pain and symptoms is challenging to the brain due to the total load of symptoms already present in the body.
+Living with chronic pain and symptoms is challenging to the brain due to a total load of symptoms already present in the body.

 If you are living with fibromyalgia and its related conditions, you are not alone if you experience fibro fog on a regular basis.

-Did you know that the TRP’s (trigger points) in the back of neck, head and scapula along the upper back area can contribute to fibro fog and “cloudy brain”?
+Did you know that the TRP’s (trigger points) in the back of the neck, head, and scapula along the upper back area can contribute to fibro fog and “cloudy brain”?

 Do you ever feel as if there is a dark cloud surrounding you?
 There could also be contributing inflammation around the trigeminal nerve which occurs around the head and into the face.